1335 119th Street,

 In 1987, the theatre was added to the National Register of Historic Places.

 Now refurbished, and still a single-screen movie house with a huge, two-story tall screen (one of the only classic movie theatres still in operation in all of Northwestern Indiana), the Hoosier Theatre now seats just over 600, and screens both first-run and classic films, as well as hosting the occasional concert or other live entertainment on its stage.
-It has been equipped with a 6 Rank organ made up of parts from other Chicago area theatres' defunct organs.
+Since October 2017 it has been equipped with an elecronic organ to accompany silent movies.

 Just login to your account and subscribe to this theater